Created by Ronald Tierney (1944-2017)

 As Tierney himself has admitted "I look at (Deets and Maureen) as a kind of blue-collar Nick and Nora Charles.
 Some humor, some strange characters set against an Indianapolis backdrop.
 Not hard-boiled and maybe a bit less fluffy than Hammett's fun crime couple, my stories could get dark, but never ended by destroying all hope."

 And even better is that, despite the the naysayers who claim nobody wants to read about "old" people, Tierney has continued the series, following Deets into his seventies.
 Deets faces assorted health problems along the way, but always in a down-to-earth fashion, and the books strike a nice blend of all the chops expected of hard-boiled fiction with a compassion and sensitivity for humanity's older members that's rare (or non-existent) in the genre.
 Recommended.

-Tierney has recently started another series, featuring odd couple San Francisco gumshoes Carly Paladino & Noah Lang, and in the fall of 2015, Orca is set to release Blue Dragon, a novella featuring Chinese American private eye, a forensic accountant, Peter Strand as part of their Rapid Reads program.
+Tierney had recently started another series, featuring odd couple San Francisco gumshoes Carly Paladino & Noah Lang, and in the fall of 2015, Orca released The Blue Dragon, a novella featuring Chinese American private eye, a forensic accountant, Peter Strand as part of their Rapid Reads program.
+Tierney was the founding editor of NUVO Newsweekly, an Indianapolis alternative weekly, and the editor of a San Francisco monthly.
+He lived for twenty-five years in the Bay Area, before moving to Palm Springs in his later years., where he was still working on several writing projects, when he passed away in 2017.

 A great blog, particularly when Tierney suggests weekly crime film double features, and the drinks to match.